-Once a camp or activity fills, subsequent registrants will be put on a waiting list.
-If space becomes available in the camp/activity, we will begin calling people on the waiting list.
-You may not be registered for one camp and be on the waiting list for another in the same week; you may only either be registered or on the waiting list for one camp per week.
-Participant substitutions are only allowed between qualifying siblings (age and skill appropriate).
+Waiting lists will be created once an activity fills.
+If space becomes available, we will begin calling people on the waiting list.
+Participants may not be registered for a camp and remain on a waiting list for the same week.
+Only participant substitutions between qualifying siblings (age and skill appropriate) are allowed.

-Transfers from one youth camp or activity to another will incur a processing fee of 10% or $10 (whichever is higher).
-Transfer requests will only be approved if there is a spot available in the desired camp/activity to which the participant will be transferred.
-Requests for transfers must be received in the Youth Programs office no less than ten (10) business days prior to the first day of the camp/activity in order to qualify.
-Transfers received after this timeframe will be granted only if a waiting list exists for the original activity and we are able to fill your participant’s vacated spot with someone on that waiting list.
-If we are able to fill the spot, we will process your requested transfer and assess the 10% or $10 processing fee.
+Requests for a transfer from one youth activity to another will be charged a $25 processing fee.
+Transfers will only be completed if there is a spot available in the desired camp to which the camper will be transferred.
+Requests for transfers must be received in the Youth Programs office no less than 21 business days prior to the first day of camp to qualify.
+Transfers received after this timeframe will be granted only if a waiting list exists for the original activity and we are able to sell the spot to a person on the waiting list.
+If we are able to sell the spot, we will process the requested transfer and charge a $25 processing fee.

 Requests for a refund or transfer in cases of illness or injury will be considered up to the first day of camp with a doctor’s note and a letter from the parent or guardian requesting the exception.
 No medical requests will be considered after the first day of camp.

-In some cases, we may issue credits in lieu of refunds.
-Credits must be used for the specific camp/activity originally purchased, but may be used for that camp/activity any other week in which it is offered.
+In some cases, credits are given in lieu of refunds and must be used for the specific program originally purchased.
 Credits must be used within the summer they are given.

 All campers are required to have current personal medical insurance during their time at camp.